-How do you fix repetitive strain and overuse injuries?
+How do you fix repetitive strain injuries and overuse injuries?

 If you’ve been told you have a repetitive strain injury (RSI), you may have been told that rest is the only way to fix your problem.
 Often, repetitive strain injuries go by the name of tendonitis or tendonosis.
 When your pain is in the hands and wrists, you may be told you have carpal tunnel syndrome or thoracic outlet syndrome.